tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 ### Specify the signature validity interval

 The `signedstart` (`st`) and `signedexpiry` (`se`) fields indicate the start time and expiry time for the SAS.
 The `signedexpiry` field is required.
 The `signedstart` field is optional; if omitted, the current UTC time is used as the start time.

+In the case of a user delegation SAS, the start time and expiry time for the SAS should be within the interval defined for the user delegation key.
+If a client attempts to use a SAS after the user delegation key has expired, the SAS will fail with an authorization error, regardless of whether the SAS itself is still valid.

 Both fields must be expressed as UTC times and must adhere to a valid UTC format that is compatible ISO 8601 format.
 Supported ISO 8601 formats include the following: